gohugoio/hugo/content/en/methods/page/RenderShortcodes.md

 An *emphasized* word.
 ```

-Note that the shortcode within the content file was rendered, but the surrounding markdown was preserved.
+Note that the shortcode within the content file was rendered, but the surrounding Markdown was preserved.